Emergency Medicine Academic Fellowship - An SAEM Approved Fellowship

-The Emory University School of Medicine Department of Emergency Medicine offers a one to two-year Academic Fellowship.
-This fellowship is ideal for Emergency Medicine residency graduates with a strong interest in education and an academic career.
+The Emory University School of Medicine Department of Emergency Medicine is offering a one to two-year Academic Fellowship.
+This fellowship is ideal for emergency medicine residency graduates with a strong interest in education and an academic career.
 It provides post-graduate training in education methods, research skills, and residency program administration.
 The Education Fellow will have a faculty appointment with Emory as a Clinical Instructor in Emergency Medicine.

 - Clinical commitment: Fellows are expected to work 64 clinical hours per month as Attending Physicians in the Emory Healthcare and Grady Memorial Hospital Emergency Departments.

 - Didactic component: Fellows will complete the ACEP Teaching Fellowship and the CORD Navigating the Academic Waters development courses.
 Fellows completing a 2-year program typically will take advantage of a Master’s program in public health or education.

 - Administration: The Education Fellow functions in the role of an assistant program director and is actively involved in resident and student teaching and clinical evaluation, curriculum planning, resident selection, and other aspects of residency program administration.

 - Teaching: The Education Fellow will select an area of focus, either clinical (e.g.: airway management) or instructional (e.g.: simulation) to work towards developing as an area of expertise.